themagicbean/Calendar_Puller/README.md

 Known issues / future plans:

-1. "Tomorrow" date picker does not work on Friday (because of weekend), need to tweak to only pick work (court) days.
+1. "Tomorrow" date picker does not work for days before holidays/weekends, need to add comparison to known days off and skip those.
-2. Goal would be to extend the os.makedir to make folders for each day picked and sub-folders for each time calendars were pulled (for comparison).
+2. Goal would be to extend the os.makedir to make folders for each day picked and sub-folders for each time calendars were pulled (for comparison) so that changes to the calendars for X day can be seen.
-3. Also regexes that get data (judge, department, case data) should return that data as functions so that data can then be passed elsewhere.
+3. Also regexes that get data (judge, department, case data) should return that data as dicts or functions so that data can then be passed elsewhere.
-4. Realistically my office is probably going to synch with the court system in the near future so most of this will be rendered obsolete/useless.
-Just putting it out there because it actually works (thus far).
-See also 6.
-5. Need to choose a database/case management approach on the client end.
+4. Need to choose a database/case management approach on the client end, this will probably be dictated by existing client software.
 Then the lists of case strings can be broken down into database / dictionary entries so that, each time the calendar is pulled, changes are highlighted (and/or conflicts with the client's internal client/calendar management database can be noted).
-6. See 4 if this never gets finished/updated.